jamierumbelow/godfiles/README.md

 This is coming.
 Look at the script for now.

-## A note on `sudo`

-I can't figure out a way of sharing the aliases and functions into the subshell of sudo.
-So I've removed all the `sudo` based aliases for now.
-If someone can show me how to do this it'd be much appreciated.

 ## Contributions

 Please contribute as much as you can!
 It'd be great to have a really comprehensive group of functions.
 Pull request away, friends.
 Bonus points for a patch/topic branch, because it makes life that much easier.